emma darlow stearn

 Recent instructions include:

-Successfully negotiated a high five-figure settlement sum for a Claimant (former Senior Sales Executive and Director) in a complex whistleblowing unfair dismissal, detriment (including the ‘detriment-of-dismissal’) and ordinary unfair dismissal claim, against multiple respondents.
+Successfully negotiated a high five-figure settlement sum for the Claimant (former Senior Sales Executive and Director) in a complex whistleblowing unfair dismissal, detriment (including the ‘detriment-of-dismissal’) and ordinary unfair dismissal claim, against multiple respondents.
 Involved drafting a complex schedule of loss, providing a merits and quantum assessment and advising on pre-trial strategy.

 Acted for the Respondent, successfully resisting the claimant’s amendment application to include claims of whistleblowing detriment, direct disability discrimination, race discrimination, and religion or belief discrimination.